futzu/SCTE35_threefive/README.md

 ### threefive v2.4.71. is now available.
-[Some of the new features in threefive v2.4.71](https://github.com/futzu/SCTE35-threefive/blob/master/new2471.md)
+[What's new in threefive v2.4.71](https://github.com/futzu/SCTE35-threefive/blob/master/new2471.md)

 # threefive is The Industry Leading SCTE-35 Decoder and Encoder.